Bedrock-OSS/bedrock-wiki/docs/entities/entity-transforms.md

 Entity * RootBone * Pelvis * Spine0 ..
 SpineN * RShoulder * RightElbow * RightHand * point;
 ```

-If you get into more complex transforms, it is strongly advise to name your transforms to reflect the space they transform from and to.
+If you get into more complex transforms, it is strongly advised to name your transforms to reflect the space they transform from and to.
 So for the above we would use something like:

 ```
 World_To_Entity * Entity_To_Root * Root_To_Pelvis * Pelvis_To_Spine0 ..
 Spine(N-1)_To_SpineN * SpineN_To_RShoulder * RShoulder_To_RElbow * RElbow_To_RHand * RHand_point;